 If your RA is under control, you may not need treatment for FS.
 If you do need help with your symptoms, there are ways to manage them:

-- Drugs that slow down the disease: Low-dose methotrexate (MTX) is often used to stop your FS from getting worse.
+- Drugs that slow down the disease: low-dose methotrexate (Otrexup, Rheumatrex, Trexall) is often used to stop your FS from getting worse.
 It can cause some side effects, such as nausea and mouth ulcers.
 You'll also need regular tests to make sure MTX isn't hurting your liver.
-Other drugs your doctor might advise you to take include disease-modifying antirheumatic drugs (DMARDs) that are used to treat RA, such as glucocorticoids, hydroxychloroquine, auranofin, and penicillamine.
+Other drugs your doctor might advise you to take include glucocorticoids or disease-modifying antirheumatic drugs (DMARDs) that are used to treat RA, such as abatacept ( Orencia) and leflunomide( Arava).

-- Drugs that affect your immune system: Newer medicines like rituximab (Rituxan and MabThera) can shut off the part of your immune system that isn't working as it should.
+- Drugs that affect your immune system: Rituximab (Rituxan) is also a preferred treatment for FS and can shut off the part of your immune system that isn't working as it should.
 They're given by IV but may take up to a few weeks to work.

 - Home care: Your doctor will tell you how much physical activity and rest you need.
 A heating pad may help with mild aches and pains.
 A nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen can also help.

 - Surgery: If your FS is severe and other treatments don't work, your doctor may recommend that your spleen be taken out.
-This could return your red and white blood cells to normal levels and may lower your risk of infection.
-But doctors aren't sure how long these last.
+This could return your red and white blood cells to normal levels and may lower your risk of infection for an indefinite amount of time.